Principal Investigator

 Alumni

-Robert Hawkins (graduate student in Psychology) -- Post-doc at the Princeton Neuroscience Institute
+Robert Hawkins (graduate student in Psychology) -- Assistant Professor of Linguistics at Stanford

-Michael Henry Tessler (graduate student in Psychology) -- Post-doc at MIT
+Michael Henry Tessler (graduate student in Psychology) -- Google Deepmind

-Desmond Ong (graduate student in Psychology) -- Assistant Professor of Information Systems and Analytics at the National University of Singapore and Research Scientist at the A*STAR Artificial Intelligence Initiative (A*AI)
+Desmond Ong (graduate student in Psychology) -- Assistant Professor of Psychology at UT Austin

 Judith Degen (post-doc) -- Assistant Professor of Linguistics at Stanford